Skip to content

 The method based on conditional rendering is suitable in cases where it is impossible to define the state so that the initial rendering is possible.

-The other thing that we still need to have a closer look is the second parameter of the useEffect:
+The other thing that we still need to have a closer look at is the second parameter of the useEffect:

 useEffect(() => {